 From 2008-2010, Oren was trained and certified in Somatic Experiencing (SE) by Senior International Instructor Steven Hoskinson.
 SE is a modality developed by former NASA-consultant and trauma specialist Peter Levine that emphasizes the role of nervous system regulation in the trauma healing process.
 Oren has a particular interest in how "chronic" or "stuck" patterns in the nervous system affect the experience of meditation and intimate relationship.
 His work with trauma and somatic awareness is also informed by his decade-long practice of Qi Gong, most recently training with Bernard Langan in Nei Gong and Somatics.

 In 2011, Oren went forth as an Anagarika (Buddhist renunciate) and was given the Dharma name Nyāniko ('one of insight or gnosis'), by Ven.
 Ajahn Sucitto.
-He spent the greater part of 2011-2013 training at several monasteries in the Western branch of the Ajahn Chah Thai Forest lineage, wearing the traditional white as a sign of dedication to simplicity, renunciation and the Buddhist path of practice.
-He holds a degree in Comparative Religion from Columbia University and is currently in the IMS-Spirit Rock Teacher Training Program.
-In all of his work and teaching, Oren is known for his clarity, natural presence and deep care.
+He spent two and half years training at several monasteries in the Western branch of the Ajahn Chah Thai Forest lineage, wearing the traditional white as a sign of dedication to simplicity, renunciation and the Buddhist path of practice.